 - 3. Ensure continuous improvement (PDCA cycle) through safety audits [Imperatives 2 to 4] - The Audit Committee and Safety Promotion Department will conduct safety inspections to verify the implementation of safety-first decisions and measures by the President, Chief Safety Management Officer, and Vessel Operations Manager, as well as the status of efforts to enhance employee safety awareness and the progress of key safety initiatives. - February and shared internally.
-Additionally, we will conduct a planned management review, including a reassessment of safety priority measures and the safety policy for the next fiscal year. - Promotion Department.
+Additionally, we will conduct a planned management review, including a reassessment of safety priority measures and the safety policy for the next fiscal year. - The auditors who perform safety audits shall be company auditors and the Safety Promotion Department.
 Auditors shall audit the President, the Chief Safety Management Officer, and the Safety Promotion Department.
 The Safety Promotion Department shall audit the Vessel Operations Manager, the Planning Department, the Sales Department, the Operations Department, and the Busan Branch.